-- A. Has the institution established internal procedures to provide prompt notification to the financial aid office whenever a student withdraws?
-Do the procedures: - 1) Ensure that refunds of tuition or institutional room and board charges paid from student aid funds are returned to those funds, not to the student, according to institutional policies developed in response to Section 3.03? - 2) Provide an opportunity for required exit interviews? - 3) Provide an opportunity to discuss the implications of the satisfactory progress policy and procedures for reapplying for aid at a later date?
+3) The number or percentage of hours attributable toward a degree or certificate which must be completed each term or academic year to continue to be eligible for state-funded student assistance, and the maximum number of hours or terms that may be supported by state or federally funded student aid at each degree level?
+YES NO OTHER 4) The penalties for failure to achieve the above standards, including whether or not a probationary period is allowed, the process for removal of the penalty and reinstatement to full eligibility, and the process to appeal any penalty or decision concerning continuation of aid?
+5) The procedures and timetable used to monitor each recipient's academic standing and progress?
+6) The policies and procedures for monitoring repeated courses, remedial courses, and the treatment of the incremental measurement requirement?
+VI.
+Withda rawal Procedures A. pron the institution established internal procedures to provide npt notification to the financial aid office whenever a ent withdraws?
+Do the procedures: 1) Ensure that refunds of tuition or institutional room and board charges paid from student aid funds are returned to those funds, not to the student, according to institutional policies developed in response to Section 3.03?
+2) 3) Provide an opportunity for required exit interviews?
+Provide an opportunity to discuss the implications of the satisfactory progress policy and procedures for reapplying for aid at a later date?